 The LEAD curriculum focuses on organizational leadership, competency-based curriculum development, faculty development, residency and fellowship program administration, scholarship and career development.
 The curriculum is paced over three educational conferences, with additional group activities, readings and project work expected between conferences.

-The call for applications to APPD Leadership in Educational Academic Development (APPD LEAD) for Cohort 10 will open on February 2, 2022.
+The call for applications to APPD Leadership in Educational Academic Development (APPD LEAD) for Cohort 10 is now closed.

 APPD LEAD is an approximately nine-month educational program that provides outstanding training for educators aspiring to develop the knowledge and skills needed to advance leadership skills in medical education.